 Student services provides information and assistance through a wide variety of programs that support student learning.
 Programs include:

 Section 504 of the Rehabilitation Act of 1973 is a federal law that protects students from discrimination based on disability.
 Students who meet the definition of a person with a disability under Section 504 have a physical or mental impairment which substantially limits one or more major life activities, have a record of such an impairment, or are regarded as having such an impairment.
 Section 504 assures that students with disabilities have educational opportunities and benefits equal to those provided to students without disabilities.

-The Learning Assistance Program (LAP) is a state-funded program designed to provide additional intervention and support to eligible students who are below standard on state and district assessments.
+The Learning Assistance Program (LAP) is a state-funded program designed to provide additional intervention and support to eligible students who perform below standard on state and district assessments.
 With an emphasis on early grades, schools design programs that give eligible students the additional help they need for a strong start toward academic success.
 If your student qualifies for LAP services, you will be notified by letter.
 We encourage our teachers and families to talk about their student’s progress and share strategies for their learning.
 Your student will regularly meet with an intervention teacher who supports your student’s learning outside of core instruction time.
 For further information about the LAP program in your student’s school, please reach out to your student’s classroom teacher.